dev-abdulrahman-zaki/route-nodejs-apps/E-Commerce/00-notes/tasks.md

 ## apply validation (all files)
 ===========
 ## populate
-Can I use this with Mongoose's populate method?
+Can I use "this" with Mongoose's populate method?
 ===========
 ## req.body || "hex"
 ===========